Nigeria: Police free hundreds held in chains | DW | 27.09.2019

-Nigerian police have freed more than 300 people, most of them children, from a building in the northern city of Kaduna.
+Nigerian police have freed more than 300 men and boys from a building in the northern city of Kaduna.
 Seven people have reportedly been arrested.

-Nigerian police said Friday they had found and freed more than 300 people held chained in a building housing an Islamic school in the northern city of Kaduna.
+Nigerian police said Friday they had found and freed more than 300 men and boys held chained in a building housing an Islamic school in the northern city of Kaduna.

 A police spokesman said most of the prisoners were children, many of whom had metal chains around their ankles.